micmejia/bible-dump/NKJV/Acts/Acts 7.md

 who have received the law by the direction of angels and have not kept _it._" ## Stephen the Martyr

 ###### 54
-When they heard these things they were [^h]cut to the heart, and they gnashed at him with _their_ teeth.
+When they heard these things they were cut to the heart, and they gnashed at him with _their_ teeth.

 ###### 55
 But he, being full of the Holy Spirit, gazed into heaven and saw the glory of God, and Jesus standing at the right hand of God,